mineiros-io/terraform-github-team/README.md

 A [Terraform] module that offers a more convenient and tested way to provision and manage [GitHub teams].

-***This module supports Terraform v0.13 as well as v0.12.9 and above and is compatible with the Terraform Github Provider v3 as well as v2.4 and above.***
+**_This module supports Terraform v0.13 as well as v0.12.9 and above and is compatible with the Terraform Github Provider v4, v3 as well as v2.4 and above._**

 - [Features](#features)
 - [Getting Started](#getting-started)